-I’ve done plenty of things throughout my life that I thought was normal human behavior, albeit feeling uncomfortableat the time.
+I’ve done plenty of things throughout my life that I thought was normal human behavior, albeit feeling uncomfortable at the time.
 I’ve always felt different and a bit wackier than the average person, but it never occurred to me that I was the poster child for social anxiety behavior.
-I honestly thought everyone reacted the same way in certain situations, but it’s only until I married the complete opposite of me that I finally saw that my way of doing things might seem strange or funny to others.
+I honestly thought everyone reacted the same way in certain situations.
+Still, it’s only until I married the complete opposite of me that I finally saw that my way of doing things might seem strange or funny to others.

-If you’re socially anxious, you’ll relate to this list.
-If you’re not, pay attention because we can’t be the only ones dealing with this nonsense.
-You might as well be aware of what we’re going through damn it!
+If you’re socially anxious, you’ll relate to this list, but if you’re not, then pay attention.
+We can’t be the only ones dealing with this nonsense, so you might as well be aware of what we’re going through, damn it!

 1. Plan out each conversation in advance

 If there’s a party to attend, a happy hour, a work function, or any other event where there are people involved, I plan out my topics of conversation.
-I play out all the scenarios in my head from the hugs I’m going to give, to the handshakes I’m going to extend.
-I think about how to start each conversation and I memorize a bunch of questions to ask.
+I play out all the scenarios in my head, from the hugs I’m going to give to the handshakes I’m going to extend.
+I think about how to start each conversation, and I memorize a bunch of questions to ask.
 For each person I know will be there.
 Should they deviate from my plan, I’m screwed.
-I sometimes role-play the whole conversation back and forth to have an upper hand and prepare myself.
-If that’s not social anxiety behavior 101, I don’t know what is.
+I sometimes role-play the whole conversation back and forth to have the upper hand and prepare myself.
+If that’s not social anxiety behavior 101, then I don’t know what is.

-Mark, what a COINCIDENCE, I was just reading about cryptocurrency the other day, what are your thoughts on it?
+Mark, what a COINCIDENCE.
+I was reading about cryptocurrency the other day.
+What are your thoughts on it?
 Do you think we are going back to the Gold standard?

 Jimboooo, I HEARD you bought a camper and are planning to live out the #vanlife!